-You may have also personally experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupts your sleep or impacts how you interact with others.
-Perhaps at times, you don't feel happy with yourself or with others.
+In contrast, you may have personally experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupting your sleep or impacting how you interact with others.
+Perhaps at times you don't feel happy with yourself or with others.
 Have you asked yourself what you could do to feel better, to lower your stress?
-Perhaps you have, but the answer you found may have been that as long as your demands remain high, there is not much you can do.
+You may have done so, and the answer was that as long as your demands remain high, there is not much you can do.